willstepp/writings/hunger/hunger-notes.md

 https://www.youtube.com/watch?v=7FItlStGMY4

 Tone of Dignity but not Dry, think Job
 Simple, non-dramatic, like the Bible.

+Simplify the style of your writing.
+Keep words and phrasing simple.
+No ornamentation.
+No flowery or evocative words when there is a simpler option.

 Do not telegraph your ideas.
 An important moment in the story should sit equal beside any other.
 Trust the reader to put things together.